skooter500/OOP-2020-2021/install.md

 The first time you type ```git``` in the Mac terminal, the OS will prompt you to install the XCode command line tools that also contains git.

-The path seperator on the mac is different to that on Windows, so to compile and run the code from the course, cd to the java folder in the repository and type:
+The path separator on the mac is different to that on Windows, so to compile and run the code from the course, cd to the java folder in the repository and type:

 ```bash
 ./mcompile.sh